pesto-students/p6-monu-codingwithgyan/Week-1/readme.md

 <strong>UI Backend :</strong> This component is used to draw basic widgets that are platform independent like windows,combo boxes,etc.<br/>
 <strong>Data Storage :</strong> This is a small strorage system for the browser where localstorage,cookies,bookmarks,etc are kept so that it can be used in whenever the data is needed.<br/>

 Now when we received the files the browser starts parsing those files into DOM (Document Object Modal) and CSSOM.
-The first thing that the browser does is build a DOM tree and then it is converted into tokens
+The first thing that the browser does is build a DOM tree.
+It also parses CSS files as well.
+While DOM is being prepared an another tree is contructed called render tree which is responsible for the order in which the content will be displayed.
+This helps the render engine to paint the content in correct oreder.
+The next step is to paint and show it in to the browser